Prey//IV: Title and artwork

-Glass has also stated the album cover is also directly a reference to the cover of Crystal Castles' debut release Alice Practice, stating on Twitter that "there is no such thing as coincidence".
+Glass has also stated the album cover, created by Astra Zero, is also directly a reference to the cover of Crystal Castles' debut release Alice Practice, stating on Twitter that "there is no such thing as coincidence".

 Release and promotion

 After the record was initially completed, Glass left her label, Loma Vista Recordings, after a year-long legal battle.
 Glass felt ignored by the label, and stated she handed in "pretty much the same record" to no response from the label.
 The legal troubles surrounding her departure delayed the album, but also allowed Glass and Keyes to work on the songs further.
 By the time she had left the label, Glass had enough money to self-fund, and decided to release her music via her own label, Eating Glass Records.
 "The fact you don't have to rely on a label now is a big thing.
 Any artist can start and not have to be reliant on a label at all.
 Not having to deal with the weird business side, which I've never been good at.
 I feel like there's more empathy in general.
 The new generation of alternative girls have been really supportive, as well as my younger SoundCloud rap friends.
 It was a different situation for me because I was only talking to people I was working with – a lot of men older than me."